 Patent quality and proxies for innovation strength

-In the absence of evidence of use, or claims charts, patent metrics are proposed as a proxy for measuring or demonstrating the quality of patents:
+In the absence of evidence of use, or claims charts, patent metrics are a useful proxy for measuring or demonstrating the quality of patents:

 - Forward citations.
-Normalising for age and perhaps discounting self-cites, forward citations can provide useful indications of innovation strength / contribution
+Normalising for age and perhaps discounting self-cites, can provide useful indications of innovation strength / contribution to a technical field

 - Claim breath.
 There is debate as to whether a strong narrow claim is “better” than a potentially weaker broader claim